Chiapas: Era of the Liberal Reform

 With the ouster of conservative Antonio López de Santa Anna, Mexican liberals came to power.
-The Reform War (1858–1861) fought between Liberals, who favored federalism and sought economic development, decreased power of the Roman Catholic Church, and Mexican army, and Conservatives, who favored centralized autocratic government, retention of elite privileges, did not lead to any military battles in the state.
+The Reform War (1858–1861) fought between Liberals, who favored federalism and sought economic development, decreased power of the Roman Catholic Church, and the Mexican army, and Conservatives, who favored centralized autocratic government and retention of elite privileges, did not lead to any military battles in the state.
 In Chiapas, the Liberal-Conservative division had its own twist.
-Much of the division between the highland and lowland ruling families was for whom the Indians should work for and for how long as the main shortage was of labor.
-These families split into Liberals in the lowlands, who wanted further reform and Conservatives in the highlands who still wanted to keep some of the traditional colonial and church privileges.
-For most of the early and mid 19th century, Conservatives held most of the power and were concentrated in the larger cities of San Cristóbal de las Casas, Chiapa (de Corzo), Tuxtla and Comitán.
-As Liberals gained the upper hand nationally in the mid-19th century, one Liberal politician Ángel Albino Corzo gained control of the state.
+Much of the division between the highland and lowland ruling families was over who the Indians should work for and for how long, as the main shortage was of labor.
+These families split into Liberals in the lowlands, who wanted further reform, and Conservatives in the highlands, who still wanted to keep some of the traditional colonial and church privileges.
+For most of the early and mid-19th century, Conservatives held most of the power and were concentrated in the larger cities of San Cristóbal de las Casas, Chiapa (de Corzo), Tuxtla, and Comitán.
+As Liberals gained the upper hand nationally in the mid-19th century, one Liberal politician, Ángel Albino Corzo, gained control of the state.
 Corzo became the primary exponent of Liberal ideas in the southeast of Mexico and defended the Palenque and Pichucalco areas from annexation by Tabasco.
 However, Corzo's rule would end in 1875, when he opposed the regime of Porfirio Díaz.

-Liberal land reforms would have negative effects on the state's indigenous population unlike in other areas of the country.
-Liberal governments expropriated lands that were previously held by the Spanish Crown and Catholic Church in order to sell them into private hands.
+Liberal land reforms would have negative effects on the state's indigenous population, unlike in other areas of the country.
+Liberal governments expropriated lands previously held by the Spanish Crown and the Catholic Church to sell them into private hands.
 This was not only motivated by ideology, but also due to the need to raise money.
 However, many of these lands had been in a kind of "trust" with the local indigenous populations, who worked them.
-Liberal reforms took away this arrangement and many of these lands fell into the hands of large landholders who when made the local Indian population work for three to five days a week just for the right to continue to cultivate the lands.
+Liberal reforms took away this arrangement, and many of these lands fell into the hands of large landholders, who made the local Indian population work for three to five days a week just for the right to continue to cultivate the lands.
 This requirement caused many to leave and look for employment elsewhere.
 Most became "free" workers on other farms, but they were often paid only with food and basic necessities from the farm shop.
-If this was not enough, these workers became indebted to these same shops and then unable to leave.
+If this was not enough, these workers became indebted to these same shops and then were unable to leave.